fran-mg/movidius-ncs-notes/setup.md

 * from the Start / Logout menu pick Reboot
 * After restart in the VM menu...
   * Devices / Shared Clipboard / Bidirectional

+As a bonus, you can now dynamically resize the desktop area by dragging the window edges

 ## Now you have ?ubuntu...